sivachamarthi/SQLServerInstanceFinder/README.md

 3. Enter the login credentials
 4. Test the connection
 5. Get the available databases
+6. Select a database
-6. Get the connection string
+7. Get the connection string

 **Screenshot**